Str1NnG/teste-dev-laravel/README.md

 ---

 <div align="center">
-    Developed with ❤️ by <a href="https://github.com/Str1NnG">Str1NnG</a> for the Laravel Tech Challenge.
+    Developed with ❤️ by <a href="https://github.com/Str1NnG">Str1NnG</a> for the Laravel Test Challenge.
 </div>